matwalczyk/nodemcu-ftp/README.md

 For any other command not listed here the server return code will be also 501 ("Syntax Error").

+The file needs to be placed into the app/modules directory of the nodemcu firmware tree.

-To make this module compiled into your nodemcu firmware build you need to add
+To get this module compiled into your nodemcu firmware build you need to add

   #define LUA_USE_MODULES_FTP